Queensland Cardiology Advanced Training Pathway

 - Cardiology preferencing guide (PDF 220KB)

-- complete and submit an application through the Queensland Health RMO Campaign including the Cardiology Advanced Training Pathway section on the application
+- complete and submit an application through the Queensland Health RMO Campaign including the Cardiology Advanced Training Pathway section on the application and two submitted referee reports.

 Late applications will not be accepted.